Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_line_period/tests/TEST_INSTRUCTIONS.rst

 Add product:

 - Open rental order "S00021"
-- Search for "Projector" and and remove the item
+- Search for "Projector" add and remove the item
+- Check if name is correct

 Pickup:

-- Open rental order "S00028" and abort
+- Open rental order "S00028" and cancel it
 - Open rental order "S00021"
-- Change start date to next monday and return the following
+- Change start date to next monday and return to friday
 - Check if dates are updated on products
 - Confirm the order
-- Click on pickup and validate both lines
+- Click on pickup
 - Select all lots for printer

-Partial return:
+- And validate

+Return not lot:

 - Click return
-- For conference room set 0.0
+- For conference set return date 1 day after start date
+- Remove all selected lots for pinter
+- Validate and check if return date is set correctly

+Partial return with lot:

+- Click return
+- Ensure conference room is removed
 - For printer remove "PRINT003"
 - Select return date 2 days after start date
 - Click validate